Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: A Technology-Adjusted Diagnostic for Explosive Prices

 Then, under the data-generating process of Assumptions~\ref{ass:dividend}--\ref{ass:const_returns} with $b_t=0$, the technology-adjusted PSY test applied to detrended log prices has asymptotic size equal to the nominal level $\alpha$.
 In the log price-dividend-ratio implementation (under the weaker assumption $\sup_{1\le t\le T}|\hat{\mathcal T}_t-\mathcal T_t|\xrightarrow{p}0$), the same adjustment removes the technology component up to $o_p(1)$, leaving $C+u_t+o_p(1)$ and hence no technology-driven spurious explosiveness. \end{proposition}

-\begin{proposition}[Power of the Adjusted Test] Suppose the technology adjustment is implemented as in Definition~\ref{def:adj_test}, and that the corresponding estimation errors satisfy the uniform-consistency conditions of Proposition~\ref{prop:adj_size}.
+\begin{proposition}[Power under Exact Technology Separability] Suppose the technology adjustment is implemented as in Definition~\ref{def:adj_test}, and that the corresponding estimation errors satisfy the uniform-consistency conditions of Proposition~\ref{prop:adj_size}.
 Under the alternative $p_t=f_t+b_t$ with $b_t>0$ exhibiting explosive behavior, the technology-adjusted PSY test applied to detrended log prices retains the same asymptotic power as the standard PSY test applied to the technology-free series.
 In the log price-dividend-ratio implementation, the adjustment leaves $C+u_t+b_t+o_p(1)$, so the explosive component $b_t$ is preserved. \end{proposition}

+These propositions describe the benchmark case in which the technology component is observed or consistently estimated and is not itself affected by the speculative component.
 Our Monte Carlo evidence confirms these theoretical predictions: the ``no technology'' rejection rates in Table~\ref{tab:mc_results} correspond to perfect knowledge of $\Tt$ (the ``oracle'' adjusted test), and the rejection rates are uniformly at or below the nominal level.